Certificate of Advanced Graduate Study (CAGS) in Music Education (online)

-For their remaining 24 credits (6 courses), students may take any other elective courses that they have not already taken in their Master’s degree at either Boston University or another institution, including a number of doctoral-level courses.
+For their remaining 24 credits (6 courses), students may take any other courses that they have not already taken in their master’s degree at either Boston University or another institution, including a number of doctoral-level courses.

 Online elective offerings may include:

-With prior approval, additional elective courses may also include courses in other schools and colleges at Boston University such as the School of Visual Art, Metropolitan College’s Arts Administration program, and the online sacred music class taught in the School of Theology.
-Students in the Boston area are welcome to take any on campus graduate courses in the Music Education department that they have not already taken on line.
+With prior approval, additional elective courses may also include courses in other schools and colleges at Boston University, such as the School of Visual Arts, Metropolitan College’s Arts Administration program, and the online sacred music class taught by the School of Theology.
+Students in the Boston area are welcome to take any on-campus graduate courses in the Music Education department that they have not already taken online.

 For more information, please visit our website.